 Wayne, a self taught programmer, is the current leader for the KiCad project.
 He was one of the first contributors to the project when he joined in 2006.
 If fact, it was a team of three: Jean-Pierre Charras (the original creator), Dick Hollenbeck (the first project leader), and Wayne.

+The podcast version for this interview is available, please check it out (contains detailed show notes).
 A couple of months ago, we drove out in the open plains of Sydney’s west to watch members of the NSW Rocketry Association launch their rockets.
-Here’s some snapshots from that event: And a video from a launch: There, I met George Katz, an Electrical Engineer and a water rocket man.
-George, after a career […]
+Here’s some snapshots from that event: And a video from a launch: There, […]

 My new ESP32 course is almost ready, and I am very excited! 🤩 I just finished working on the promotional video.
 You can learn more about the contents of “ESP32 for Busy People” here.
 Enjoy!
 PS1.
 I’ve added the script below the video.
 PS2.
 Please post your comments below, I’m eager to hear from you […]